 - Sound pressure level limit: 145 dB

 - Weight: 0.68 pounds

 Similar in design and frequency response to the Shure SM58, the Audio-Technica M8000 is a lightweight dynamic microphone that uses a moving coil to capture sound and has a relatively high SPL of 145 dB.
-It has a hypercardioid pickup pattern for incredibly focused sensitivity and good rejection of outside sound, and its full frequency response range is 50 Hz to 14 kHz, with small bumps around 2.5 kHz and 10 kHz that aid in enhancing vocal presence.
+It has a hypercardioid pickup pattern for incredibly focused sensitivity and good rejection of outside sound.
+Its full frequency response range is 50 Hz to 14 kHz, with small bumps around 2.5 kHz and 10 kHz that aid in enhancing vocal presence.

 A no-frills design and durable construction make the M8000 great for live and rehearsal sessions, as well as all-around studio use, especially when you’re on a budget.
 Apart from being a vocal go-to, it’s also suitable for some high-volume applications like close-miking of drums and guitar amps.
 And, thanks to its low price point, the M8000 can be put through the rigors of active recording studios and mobile applications and you won’t feel too bad if it’s damaged.

 Being a budget microphone, the M8000 includes a single mic clip but doesn’t come with any sound-adjustment options, a shock mount or zippered storage bag.
 Its focused and somewhat “sterile” sound make it great for capturing basic speech, rock vocals, and electric guitars, but there are better, more sensitive options on the market for critical applications like intimate voiceover or acoustic guitars.

 Things to consider when buying the best microphones for vocals